State Housing Tax Credit

 The Connecticut Housing Finance Authority (CHFA) announces the results of its rating and ranking of the 2017 Housing Tax Credit Contribution (HTCC) Program applications.
 As a reminder, the 2017 HTCC awards are still pending state budget approval and funding availability.
 Please see the list of the awardees from the 2017 HTCC round.

 Should you have any questions, please contact Cyndi Guest at 860-571-4342 or Cyndi.Guest@chfa.org.

 This provides general information and guidance on the application and compliance processes associated with the state Housing Tax Credit Contribution (HTCC) Program.

 This contract certifies that costs expended in connection with a Housing Tax Credit Contribution (HTCC) project are in accordance with relevant Connecticut law and procedures of the HTCC Program.

-This FAQ provides a general overview of the Connecticut Housing Tax Credit Contribution program
+This document provides a general overview of the Connecticut Housing Tax Credit Contribution program.

 |HTCC - Workforce Assisted Housing Tax Credit - Revolving Loan Fund|

 This contract certifies that itemized costs listed have been expended in accordance with relevant Connecticut law and HTCC program procedures for the Workforce Housing set-aside and revolving loan components of the HTCC program.